Sweden

 Implementing the EU Pay Transparency Directive in Sweden

-Following the Swedish Government initiating an investigation on what changes need to be implemented into Swedish law to transpose the Directive, a report has now been submitted to the Government on the proposed changes to the existing law.
+Following the Swedish Government initiating an investigation on what changes need to be implemented into Swedish law to transpose the Directive, a report was submitted to the Government on the proposed changes to the existing law.

 Employer implications/action needed Employers should monitor the progress of the implementation of the EU Pay Transparency Directive in Sweden.
 In the meantime, we recommend businesses in Sweden ensure that they are compliant with the current rules on gender pay gap analysis, to prepare for any increased reporting and transparency requirements in the coming year.